• Home

 Mechanism of Action

-The mechanism of action for DUET-02 is similar to DUET-01 except the STAT3 inhibitor is an antisense RNA molecule rather than a siRNA.
+The CpG allows the bifunctional oligonucleotide to bind to scavenger receptors on the surface of the myeloid cells and B cells and be internalized into endosomes.
 The STAT3ASO molecule binds directly to the STAT3 mRNA, recruiting RNase H1 to degrade the STAT3 mRNA.
 The use of ASO permits other chemical modifications resulting in greater stability in human blood.
 This allows for systemic treatment of harder-to-reach solid tumors such as prostate or kidney cancers.

 Rationale for genitourinary cancers